matt-charr/qAPP/README.md

 # 🤖 Introduction

-`QA-Quantitative Analytics` is an ecosystem of components which aim to help you with designing, monitoring and pricing your own exotic financial derivatives contract.
+`QA-Quantitative Analytics` is an ecosystem of targets which at the end help you with designing, monitoring and pricing your own exotic financial derivatives contract.

-- **qalib** (<em>private</em>) -- This is the core library of the project that implements contract, data, modeling and pricing engine.
+- **qacore** (<em>private</em>) -- This is the core library of the project that is the agregation of embedded libraries that are in charge of implementing contract, data, models and pricers.

-- **qapp** (<em>public</em>) -- A GUI desktop application through which the user can interact with `qalib` and have a nice view on the input/output.
+- **qapp** (<em>public</em>) -- a GUI desktop application through which the user can interact with `qacore` and send all kind of request such as pricing a contract, feed a database, see model calibration results, inspect the contract lifetime events and much more.

-- **qalgebra** (<em>private</em>) -- `qalib` uses the power of algebraic contract description to build a contract. `qalgebra` is a library that implements a custom language easily understandable for both `qalib` and the users to describe step by step and block by block all the events that occurs during the contract lifetime.
+- **qalgebra** (<em>private</em>) -- `qacore` uses the power of algebraic contract description to build a contract. `qalgebra` is here to implement a custom language easily understandable by human and mahcine to design your contract with a self-explanatory script.
+Thanks to qalgebra, The user can write down a contract using this simple language and send it to qa for it to run all kind of actions such as pricing, monitoring, and much more.
+The whole qa ecosystem is built arround qalgebra.

-- **qafactory** (<em>public</em>) -- For the users to benefit `qalgebra` technology and price their own contracts, our developpers created `qafactory`, a friendly factory where all programmer enthusiasts can use and contribute its favorite observable/payoff functions to eventually inspect it from `qapp`.
+- **qafactory** (<em>public</em>) -- For the users to benefit `qalgebra` technology and price their own contracts, our developpers created `qafactory`, a friendly factory where all programmer enthusiasts can use and contribute its favorite payoff functions to eventually inspect it from `qapp`.
 This game room is yours, feel free to populate and use it at your convenience.

 # ⚡️ Quick Start